Truth and Justice: Part One

-Volume I gives a generalized overview of life in Estonian village and farmers battle against nature in the last quarter of 19th century.
+Part One gives a generalized overview of life in Estonian village and the farmers' struggle against nature in the last quarter of 19th century.
 From a great number of characters, two stand out.
-Two contrasting men – unique and powerful types, each of whom manifests the characteristics of the Estonian peasant.
-The whole character of Vargamäe Andres and his destiny is a deeply elaborated artistic generalization of the individual peasant's life and struggle under the harsh conditions of northern Estonia.
+Two contrasting men – unique and powerful types, each of whom manifests the characteristics of the Estonian villager.
+The whole character of Vargamäe Andres and his destiny is a deeply elaborated artistic generalization of the individual farmer’s life and struggle in the harsh conditions of northern Estonia.

 After arriving at his new home, Andres finds himself next to a devious neighbor, Tagapere Pearu.
 At first Andres doesn’t take Pearu’s tricks too seriously, but soon Pearu turns out to be as persistent in his grit as Andres is in hard work, and Andres starts to become more and more stern.
 He starts to fight Pearu with his own means, but is unable to fix the tragic mistakes in his own personal life.
 Soon Andres becomes more of a somber despot than Pearu ever was.
 As he sees his ideals failing, Andres searches for consolation in the Bible but becomes more and more self-contained.
 Pearu on the other hand seems to enjoy an easygoing life.
 1905 revolution affects Andres and his family in horrible ways.
 Now Andres also loses faith in God.

 Part Two

 The action, based largely on the author’s own memories, takes place in the private grammar school of Mr. Maurus in the early years of the 20th century.
 The main hero, Indrek, son of Andres, is a young man from the country who comes to town to study.
 In Maurus’ school he meets a colorful variety of teachers and students of different nations and becomes familiar with new ideas and ways.
 He is much influenced by the radical opinions of some of the teachers, as well as by the manipulations of Maurus, whom he later blames for having taught him how to tell lies.

-The second part of “Truth and Justice” has often been named “man’s battle with God”.
+The second part of “Truth and Justice” has often been named "man’s battle with God".
 Indrek, having come from a strong religious background of rural regions of the time, starts questioning the existence of God.
 He falls deeply in love with Maurus’ only daughter Ramilda, and when she dies of tuberculosis, Indrek renounces God, publishing an article in the school paper, which gets him expelled.

 Part Three

-Volume III deals with 1905–1907 revolution.
+Part Three deals with 1905–1907 revolution.
 It conveys the moods of masses and episodes of fighting.
 At the decisive moment of the revolution, the main character Indrek remains a bystander.
 He euthanizes his dying mother, Mari, by giving in to her repeated demands to let her overdose on pain killers.